Contents

 Pricing: Free plan available with limited features.
 Paid plans start at $29 per month.

-Best for: Small eCommerce businesses looking for an easy-to-deploy live chat and chatbot solution to handle complaints on their own website.
+Best for: Small eCommerce businesses looking for an easy-to-deploy live chat and chatbot on their own website.

 Comparison Table